cBioPortal/cbioportal/docs/deployment/docker/README.md

 ## Building cBioPortal

-If you need to build the cBioPortal backend to a docker image, you can use the following command.
+If you need to build the cBioPortal backend to a docker image, you can use the following command from the cbioportal repo.

 ```
 docker build -t cbioportal/cbioportal:my-dev-cbioportal-image -f docker/web-and-data/Dockerfile .
 ```

-Change the [env file](https://github.com/cBioPortal/cbioportal-docker-compose/blob/master/.env) to reference your image.
+Change the [env file](https://github.com/cBioPortal/cbioportal-docker-compose/blob/master/.env) in the cbioportal-docker-compose repo to reference your image.

 ```
 DOCKER_IMAGE_CBIOPORTAL=cbioportal/cbioportal:my-dev-cbioportal-image